 Here’s an explanation of our guide:

 Shopify is an all in one platform, with its main selling point being ease of use.
 This means you can create and maintain your website without the need for a developer or hosting company.
 But the catch is, Shopify takes a percentage of each sale + charges a monthly subscription fee.
 So when you start earning over 10k per month, it is no longer a cost-effective option.
-It is a closed system, which allows for little customisation and is not scalable.
+It is a closed system, which allows for a little customisation and is not scalable.
 So if your store kept growing, you’d have to rebuild on a different platform.

-WooCommerce (WordPress) is a great ecommerce platform for online stores that earn between 10k and 50k per month.
-Unlike Shopify it’s not an all in one platform.
+WooCommerce (WordPress) is a great eCommerce platform for online stores that earn between 10k and 50k per month.
+Unlike Shopify, it’s not an all in one platform.
 Hosting is paid for separately and you will need a developer for most parts of the build.
 The plus side is there are no subscription fees, or transactions cost taken by WordPress itself.
-WordPress is an open source platform, which allows for lots of customization and due to how widely used it is, most developers can code quite quickly which saves you money.
+WordPress is an open-source platform, which allows for lots of customization and due to how widely used it is, most developers can code quite quickly which saves you money.

-PrestaShop is similar to WordPress in that it has no transaction fees or subscription costs, it’s an open source platform, requires a developer to do most parts and hosting is paid for separately.
+PrestaShop is similar to WordPress in that it has no transaction fees or subscription costs, it’s an open-source platform, requires a developer to do most parts and hosting is paid for separately.
 Unlike WordPress, PrestaShop allows for lots of scalability and complex integrations.
-So if your businesses was earning 50k+ in sales per month, then the ability to scale and create complex customisations will likely be required.
+So if your business was earning 50k+ in sales per month, then the ability to scale and create complex customisations will likely be required.
 Due to the complexity of PrestaShop, the coding takes 30% longer compared to WordPress, so you will be paying more in development costs.

 Shave money off your website build